Put your academic passions to good use as a principal or vice principal.

 This course fulfills the internship requirement of the Education Leadership Principal Licensure program at CSU-Global Campus.
 Prior to enrolling in this course, students should have completed the 300 total hours (approximately six hours per week) of internship activities that specifically relate to course content in the other EDL courses within the program.
 Learners will then complete assignments that focus on their clinical observation and application of knowledge and skills in various situations.

 Students have the option of selecting OTL579 or OTL581 as the capstone course of this program.
 See the Academic Catalog for full course descriptions.
-Both options represent a culmination of the knowledge and skills gain throughout the M.S. in Teaching and Learning program.
+Both options represent a culmination of the knowledge and skills gained throughout the M.S. in Teaching and Learning program.

 * Master’s Plus - Some M.S. in Teaching and Learning students may be required to take RES501 as part of their program if they have an undergraduate GPA below 3.00.
 In this case, the degree is 39 credits.